 - Whole milk – Whole milk is really best for a clafoutis.

 - Flour – When making a pancake or crepe batter, I rarely use white all-purpose flour choosing instead to experiment with more whole wheat flours such as buckwheat, rye, or spelt.
 A clafoutis batter, however, has very little flour so I like to stick to all-white flour which yields a velvety-light, and silky custard.
 You can experiment with almond flour or all-purpose gluten-free flour, though I haven’t given those a try.
 Update: A reader has tried making the clafoutis with almond flour and it did not work.
-Perhaps an all-purpose GF flour would work, but again, I haven’ tried it.
+Perhaps an all-purpose GF flour would work, but again, I haven’t tried it.

 - Salt – Always add a pinch into custardy desserts.